 Is Living Off-Grid Legal in Georgia

 Living off the grid is mostly legal in Georgia.
-The main issue preventing you from going off-grid is waste disposal: in many areas, you are required to connect to the public sewer line.
+The main issue preventing you from going off-grid is waste disposal: in many areas, you must connect to the public sewer line.

-However, in rural areas, it is usually completely legal to go off-grid.
+However, in rural areas, going off-grid is usually completely legal.
 The caveat is that you must get permits and follow strict rules for installing wells, septic tanks, and other systems.

 Georgia Zoning Laws and Off-Grid Living